Viktor Troicki: 2012: Second World Team Cup title

-In 2012 with only two quarterfinal appearances, this season compared to previous seasons' individual results were sub-par, however his contributions to the Serbian national team did result in winning the World Team Cup along with a third consecutive quarterfinal appearance at the Davis Cup.
+In 2012 with only two quarterfinal appearances, this season compared to previous seasons' individual results were subpar, however his contributions to the Serbian national team did result in winning the World Team Cup along with a third consecutive quarterfinal appearance at the Davis Cup.

 2013: Davis Cup runner-up & doping ban

 Troicki won the Boodles Challenge, a warm-up to Wimbledon exhibition, defeating Robin Haase 7–5, 6–4 in the final.
 On 25 July 2013, Troicki was banned from playing tennis for 18 months, for failing to provide a blood sample at the Monte-Carlo Masters event.
 However, the suspension was reduced on appeal to one year, meaning he could play from 15 July 2014.
 After the Court of Arbitration for Sport announced their decision, Troicki, who had hoped his suspension would be overturned, said that he has "no idea about what to do now or where to go.
 I hope somehow I will be able to fight back."